Skip Navigation

 Building foundational knowledge and exploring creative depthsThe primary goal of Adda Clevenger’s upper school ELA program is to provide student-centered ELA instruction in reading, writing, language, and philosophical inquiry, while also fostering each child’s creative potential.
 This is achieved by knowing every student in-depth.
 In fact, each year our primary texts and projects often change based on the needs and interests of that year’s students.
 By discovering every child’s learning style, strengths, weaknesses, and interests, and then providing them a variety of student-centered learning opportunities, as well as a safe space to explore their unique potential, students become academically competitive and creatively courageous.

 In 8th grade ELA, students receive instruction over the course of four units: Memoir, Nonfiction: High School Admissions Prep, Humanities: Philosophy, Media Literacy/Dystopian Fiction.
 Each unit relates to our 8th grade yearly college and career readiness theme: Philosophical Inquiry & Critical Thinking Skills.
 As students progress through each unit, they will ask the overarching essential questions, “Who am I?”
 “Is reality subjective or objective?”
 “What is thinking?”
 “What is consciousness?”
 “Does life have an objective meaning?”
 “Are ethics and values universal or cultural constructs?”
 “What are biases, and how do they influence the way we experience the world?”
-These questions regarding philosophical inquiry and critical thinking skills are explicitly investigated in order to facilitate the ACS mission to ensure students make the developmental, social, and intellectual progress necessary to become leaders at school and beyond.
+These questions regarding philosophical inquiry and examination using critical thinking skills, are explicitly investigated in order to facilitate the ACS mission to ensure students make the developmental, social, and intellectual progress necessary to become thoughtful, well-adjusted leaders at school and beyond.

 Text Examples (These Can and Often Do Change from Year to Year)